 866-331-9474 and 866-331-8453 (TTY)

 This hotline was created to help teens ages 13-18 that experience dating abuse and is available 24 hours a day.

-The Clearinghouse is a one-stop resource for information about preventing and treating alcohol and substance use disorders.
+The store is a one-stop resource for information about preventing and treating alcohol and substance use disorders.

 SAMHSA's Substance Abuse Treatment Facility Locator